nya3jp/tast/docs/test_dependencies.md

 *   `tpm2_simulator` - Indicate the simulator of Trusted Platform Module supporting TPMv2 is available.
 *   `tpm_dynamic` - Indicate the dynamic TPM is available.
 *   `transparent_hugepage` - [Transparent Hugepage] support in the Linux kernel.
-*   `unibuild` - The Chrome OS build is a unified build.
+*   `unibuild` - The ChromeOS build is a unified build.
 *   `untrusted_vm` - The ability to run an untrusted VM.
 *   `usbguard` - The ability to allow or block USB devices based on policy.
 *   `use_fscrypt_v1` - The board is set to use v1 fscrypt policy for user vault.